Luka Modrić: Position

 Upon Modrić's arrival to Real Madrid, his midfield position was described as numbers six (defensive), eight (central) or ten (attacking), depending on the tactics, and his role was described as the second deep-lying pivot alongside Xabi Alonso in the 2012–13 season, a classic deep-lying playmaker whose creativity was needed to dictate his team's play and unlock the opposing defence.
 In the first half of the 2013–14 season, during which he formed an effective central midfield partnership with Alonso and Ángel Di María, Modrić made more tackles (56) than any other Real Madrid player in La Liga with an average number of 2.86 tackles per match, as well as making the most completed passes (878) in the opposition half of the pitch among Real Madrid players, with the highest passing accuracy in La Liga (90%, also the highest of any midfielder in Europe's top five leagues who have made five or more assists during the season).
-In the 2014–15 season, with the arrival of Toni Kroos, Real Madrid no longer had an effective and natural ball-winner alongside their playmakers in midfield, while the team possessed many attackers.
-Therefore, in addition to producing the highest count of passes (60.7–64.7) and key passes per match (0.8–1.2) within the team, both Modrić and Kroos had more defensive responsibility to set the rhythm of the team's gameplay in midfield and orchestrate counterattacks.
-Modrić's average passing accuracy during the season was between 91.6 and 92%, while his highest completion rate in a single match occurred in October against Barcelona when he completed all 42 attempted passes.
-For all of 2014, Modrić's dribble attempts (75) at a success rate of 76% were second in Europe's top five leagues.
+He produced the highest count of passes (60.7–64.7) and key passes per match (0.8–1.2) within the team.
+Modrić's average passing accuracy during the season was between 91.6% and 92%, while his highest completion rate in a single match occurred in October 2014 against Barcelona when he completed all 42 attempted passes.
+That year Modrić's dribble attempts (75) at a success rate of 76% were second in Europe's top five leagues.
 During the 2015–16 season, although he placed only 12th in terms of chances created, almost all players above him were either forwards or attacking midfielders with no defensive responsibilities.
+Similar statistics followed his arrival to AC Milan in 2025, where the 40-year-old Modrić led Europe's Big Five leagues in pass completions (98.8%).